clcert/beacon-docs/README.md

 ![](https://www.clcert.cl/img/logo-clcert.png)

-# CLCERT Random Beacon Project
+# CLCERT Randomness Beacon Project

-The [CLCERT Random Beacon Project](https://beacon.clcert.cl) provides a public randomness service which is unpredictable, autonomous, consistent, and externally verifiable.
+The [CLCERT Randomness Beacon Project](https://beacon.clcert.cl) provides a public randomness service which is unpredictable, autonomous, consistent, and externally verifiable.

 The project itself is designed following a micro-services architecture, hence several different modules operate together in order to provide the service.
 Each of this modules is highly especialized and performs a concrete task inside the system.